JuliaLinhart/julialinhart.github.io/_pages/about.md

 - Application of SBI to neuroscience time series (EEG) data [4].

 ### Other
-Before my PhD, I had the chance to work more closely on ML applications in **Medical Imaging** at two different start-ups:
+Before my PhD, I had the chance to work more closely on ML applications in *Medical Imaging* at two different start-ups:
-- [Covera Health](https://www.coverahealth.com/) in New York - **Uncertainty quantification** of Deep Learning models on MRIs - and
+- [Covera Health](https://www.coverahealth.com/) (New York) - **uncertainty quantification of deep classification models** on MRIs - and
-- [Owkin](https://www.owkin.com/) in Paris - **Development and calibration** of Deep Learning models for breast cancer survival analysis on histology images.
+- [Owkin](https://www.owkin.com/) (Paris) - **development and calibration of deep survival models** for breast cancer prognosis on histology images.

 ## Open Source
 I am an active contributor to the [`sbi`](https://github.com/sbi-dev/sbi) Python toolbox.